 Even though it may be clear as day to you, that the other driver was at fault for the accident, the insurance company is going to rely solely on the recorded and physical information when negotiating your claim.

-It is important to remember that you are not dealing with the other driver at this point; you are dealing with the other driver’s insurance company.
-That being the case, it is vital to gather as much information as possible regarding the accident, so you have some arrows in your quiver when squaring off with the insurance company.
+It is important to remember that you are not dealing with the other driver at this point.
+You are dealing with the other driver’s insurance company.
+So it is vital to gather as much information as possible regarding the accident.
+This will give you some arrows in your quiver when squaring off with the insurance company.

 Insurance adjusters are always going to take the path of least resistance.
 When they are dealing with an informed victim, they are less likely to try to rip you off because they think a victim who is organized and understands the process is not going to fall for the insurance company’s tricks.

 Also, you need to know your enemy.
-Here is the inside scoop on every major insurance company you may be facing.Use the Insurance Company’s Repair Shop
+Here is the inside scoop on every major insurance company you may be dealing with negotiating an insurance settlement for property damage.Use the Insurance Company’s Repair Shop

 The insurance company generally sets out what they think is the reasonable value of a repair.
 During the actual repair process, if the mechanic goes over the number in repair costs, they will have to receive permission before finishing the job.
 While we all have our trusted mechanics, it might be more difficult for the insurance company to correspond and arrange additional repairs if they were not initially approved.